-A group of statehood supporters representing various statehood groups demonstrated at the capitol head of Wednesday’s hearing on Puerto Rico status.
+A group of statehood supporters representing various statehood groups demonstrated at the capitol ahead of Wednesday’s hearing on Puerto Rico status.
 Their goal: to send the message “Respect Puerto Rico’s Statehood Vote” to Congress.

 Reviewing two status bills